brianpatman/conference-notes/accessibility_notes.md

 The next problem is that the link doesn't look like a link, minus a slightly different color.
 The way to do that is with an underline via text-decoration.

-"Now, we need to bring back text doecration for links.
+"Now, we need to bring back text decoration for links.
 And I know people like to disable them, but it's actually bad.
 So you should never disable the line in links." - Author Quote

 Also, don't use text-decoration underline on normal text, because people will think it's a link.